OlaHulleberg/codezure/README.md

 **Launch Codex with Azure OpenAI in one command.**

-A lightweight CLI that configures Codex to use Azure OpenAI automatically, handling authentication and environment setup.
+A lightweight CLI that configures Codex to use Azure OpenAI automatically, handling authentication and environment setup via Azure CLI or OS keychain.

 ---